 Once upon a time, employees were promoted because they were top-performers in their non-managerial role and/or they’d been with the company the longest.

 Oh wait, this is still how managers are selected, and it has nothing to do with how good they are at managing.
 In fact, companies fail to promote the candidate with the right skills for managing 82% of the time.
 82%!

 The result?
 Bad bosses.
 Employee turnover.
 A big hit to your bottom-line.

 So what’s an organization to do?
 If you want to keep those top-performers clocking the biggest wins in your organization and turn a profit, you need to train your managers and give them the right tools to be effective.
-You need to train them to think about their employees’ answers to Gallup’s employee engagement survey.
+You need to train them to think about their employees’ answers to engagement surveys.

 Here are our top four tips on how to foster high-five answers to these questions instead of getting warning signs that a departure of talent is imminent.